June 17, 2021 ·

 fruits-vegetables-veggies-in-spanish-vocabulary

-As vocabulary is one of the main interests when learning a new language, we decided to start a new blog series: thematic vocabulary lists.
-So, if your are taking Spanish classes in Madrid you might find this very helpful.
+if your are taking Spanish classes in Malaga you might find this very helpful.
 Be ready to expand your knowledge and start creating new expressions to share with locals!

 When travelling around, food becomes a strong motivation to visit different cultures in order to try new things and explore new flavors.
 But if you don’t understand the language things may become really difficult, and you could end up eating the same stuff you would normally eat at your own home.